dwt/fluent/Readme.md

 ### Start and end `fluentpy` expressions on each line

-If you do not end each fluent statement with a `.unwrap` or `._` operation to get a normal python object back, the wrapper will spread in your runtime image like a virus, 'infecting' more and more objects causing strange side effects.
+If you do not end each fluent statement with a `.unwrap` or `._` operation to get a normal Python object back, the wrapper will spread in your runtime image like a virus, 'infecting' more and more objects causing strange side effects.
 So remember: Always religiously unwrap your objects at the end of a fluent statement, when using `fluentpy` in bigger projects.

     >>> _('foo').uppercase().match('(foo)').group(0)._